-Establishing a solid presence in the international markets and putting forward a compelling Buy U.S. message is paramount to retaining and growing U.S. market share in the face of this increased competition.
+Establishing a solid presence in the international markets and putting forward a compelling Buy U.S. message is paramount to retaining and growing U.S. market share.
 The U.S. has established a strong position in many markets and has successfully increased U.S. potato exports across all product types while expanding applications.
 To maintain this strong position, Potatoes USA must aggressively promote the high quality and profitability benefits of U.S. potato products and the services offered to loyal U.S. customers to highlight our products' value.
+This is especially important as competition from the E.U., Canada, China, and India is increasing, and U.S. supply remains tight.